 From Wenatchee, US-97A runs north along the west bank of the Columbia River to beautiful Lake Chelan, at the southern edge of the North Cascades National Park.
-Edged by wilderness and surrounded by tall mountain peaks, fjord-like Lake Chelan offers quick and comfortable escape from the modern world, thanks to a pair of Lady of the Lake tour boats (1418 W Woodin Ave., 509/682-4584, open year-round, daily May.-Oct., $36-61 round-trip), which cross the waters to the peaceful hamlet of Stehekin, on the lake’s road-free northern shore.
-One “Lady” is faster than the other, so check the schedules.
-If you want an unusual adventure, or more time to explore the surrounding wilderness, you can fly across the lake on a seaplane (509/682-5555, around $180).
+Edged by wilderness and surrounded by tall mountain peaks, fjord-like Lake Chelan offers a quick and comfortable escape from the modern world, thanks to a pair of Lady of the Lake tour boats (509/682-4584, daily May-Oct. shorter hours Nov.-Apr., $36-61 round-trip), which cross the waters to the peaceful hamlet of Stehekin, on the lake’s road-free northern shore.
+One Lady is faster than the other, so check the schedules.

-If you don’t have much time but still want to savor the Lake Chelan experience, head to Campbell’s Resort (104 W. Woodin Ave., 509/682-2561), which has nice rooms and a great restaurant on the easier-to-reach south shore.
+If you don’t have much time but still want to savor the Lake Chelan experience, head to Campbell’s Resort (509/682-2561), which has nice rooms and a great restaurant on the easier-to-reach south shore.